menard-codes/remix-notes/README.md

 ## TODO

+- [ ] Optimistic UI on deleting notes
+- [ ] Loading state on adding new and editing exiting notes
 - [ ] Code cleaning and refactoring of core functionalities
+- [ ] Remember Me on login
 - [ ] Replace auth with Amazon Cognito
 - [ ] Add Storybook.js
 - [ ] Add testing